CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/TechsupportmanagementDownload.md

 HasTechSupportStatus returns a boolean if a field has been set.

+### SetTechSupportStatusNil

+`func (o *TechsupportmanagementDownload) SetTechSupportStatusNil(b bool)`

+ SetTechSupportStatusNil sets the value for TechSupportStatus to be an explicit nil

+### UnsetTechSupportStatus
+`func (o *TechsupportmanagementDownload) UnsetTechSupportStatus()`

+UnsetTechSupportStatus ensures that no value is present for TechSupportStatus, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)